-- 1. Transform primary health care: Support the delivery of high-quality, integrated and person-centred primary care services in the north western Melbourne region. - 2.
-Evidence based commissioning: Undertake strategic, evidence-based and targeted commissioning for priority populations that improves health outcomes, delivers high-quality, equitable and accessible care, that demonstrates value. - 3.
-Activate community and partnerships: Contribute to the development of an interconnected health care system in the north western Melbourne region through our community and stakeholder engagement, research activities and partnerships. - 4.
-Organisational excellence and impact: Strive for excellence in our organisational capability and culture to deliver impact.
+- 1. Support the delivery of high-quality, integrated and person-centred primary care services in the north western Melbourne region. - 2.
+Undertake strategic, evidence-based and targeted commissioning for priority populations that improves health outcomes, delivers high-quality, equitable and accessible care, that demonstrates value. - 3.
+Contribute to the development of an interconnected health care system in the north western Melbourne region through our community and stakeholder engagement, research activities and partnerships. - 4.
+Strive for excellence in our organisational capability and culture to deliver impact.